 In 2010/11 the format changed to award the 2 last places to the winners of the Heineken Cup and the European Challenge Cup (Amlin Challenge Cup).
 If the winners of these Cups had already qualified, due to their league position within their own country, then their country received an extra place to fill.
 This is provided they have an eligible team.
 (NB.
 Scotland and Italy only have 2 teams eligible) England and France are capped at 7 places each.
 Should one of them win both Cups then the highest ranked team from the other nations would qualify.
 This would also happen if a Scots team won a Cup. (i.e. they do not have a 3rd team to take up the extra place).

-The current criteria used within each country is as follows:
+The last criteria used within each country was: